zeevick10/bitcoin-educational-content/courses/btc101/en.md

 <chapterId>dfc534be-44a9-5e8c-9c98-e51ef0554e91</chapterId>

 Congratulations on completing this BTC 101 training!
 I sincerely hope you enjoyed it and that it opened new doors for you.
-Your discovery of Bitcoin is just beginning and I invite you to explore all the other courses available on PlanB Network:
+Your discovery of Bitcoin is just beginning and I invite you to explore all the other courses available on Plan ₿ Network:

 #### Get and secure your first bitcoins with